fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 ![tonic](/images/about/tonic.png)

 [Tonic](https://github.com/neuromorphs/tonic) provides publicly available **event-based vision and audio datasets** and **event transformations**.
 The package is fully compatible with PyTorch Vision / Audio to give you the flexibility that you need.
 The project has been created by [Gregor Lenz](https://lenzgregor.com).

+# Credits

+The theme has been adapted from [monkeyWzr's cactus theme](https://github.com/monkeyWzr/hugo-theme-cactus).

+The logo has been designed by [Gregor Lenz](https://lenzgregor.com) for the [Open Neuromorphic](https://open-neuromorphic.github.io) organisation.